VemuriHaritha/cdn-maintenance-toggle/README.md

 ## Setup & Usage for Linux Foundation / LFX sites

-Recommend installation is via a pipenv-managed virtualenv (with consistent package versions tracked in the lock file), and pyenv to install the supported Python release if your system doesn't have Python 3.11.
+Recommend installation is via a pipenv-managed virtualenv, and pyenv to install the supported Python release if your system doesn't have Python 3.11.

 Be sure to set `AWS_PROFILE` with MFA and/or SSO authentication helpers before running the script.